Tripperist/tripperist.github.io/_posts/2024-08-01-tripperist-released.md

 ![Tripperist Level-Up Your Road Trip.](/assets/images/posts/TripperistPromo.png)

-## Keep in Touch
+Follow [@tripperist](https://instagram.com/tripperist) on Instagram for more Tripperist focused content and visit https://tripperist.com for more updates.

-Follow @tripperist on Instagram for more Tripperist focused content and visit https://tripperist.com for more updates.
+**Become a Tripperista** and join our Tripperist Discord Server.

-Finally, become a Tripperista and join our Tripperist Discord Server.
+{: .notice}

 ![Tripperist Level-Up Your Road Trip.](/assets/images/posts/TripperistDiscord.png | width=50%)